TorryDo/Floating-Bubble-View/README.md

 Contributions are welcome! 🙌

 - If you come across a bug or have an idea for a new feature, please let us know by creating an [Issue](https://github.com/TorryDo/Floating-Bubble-View/issues) 🐛💡
+- If you're interested in taking on an [open issue](https://github.com/TorryDo/Floating-Bubble-View/issues), please comment on it so others are aware 😊
 - If you've already fixed a bug or implemented a feature, feel free to submit a [Pull request](https://github.com/TorryDo/Floating-Bubble-View/pulls) 🚀
 - Having questions, ideas, or feedback?
 Don't worry, I gotchu.
 Simply open a [Discussion](https://github.com/TorryDo/Floating-Bubble-View/discussions) 🔊
-- Find this project useful?
-Don't forget to show some love by giving a star ⭐
+- Find this project useful? 🥰 Don't forget to show some love by giving a star ⭐

 Thank you! 💖